DICE-UNC/irods-webdav/README.md

 #### Initial release

 This is the initial release of iRODS WebDav support using Milton, a lightweight WebDav library.
 DFC and the iRODS Consortium, in collaboration, are providing a WebDav connector that includes the Milton 'enterprise' license keys in a pre-packaged deployment supporting WebDav level 2.

+####  Milton and filter chains #33

+Fixed filter chain behavior to close connections properly in iRODS agent.
+Milton filter was intercepting and not calling the shutdown filter in the chain

+####  delete of a file via finder doesn't seem to stick #27

+Milton configuration and code to ensure that Dav2 support is configured in deployable